-Patricia Wilson has been a professor at Baylor Law School since 1993.
-She teaches courses in Family Law as well as Labor and Employment Law.
-Professor Wilson serves as faculty advisor in the Baylor moot court program, preparing students for three competitions each year.
-She is currently taking a hiatus from serving as the Faculty Advisor to the Baylor Client Counseling Competition Team given her duties as a member of the ABA Law Student Division Competitions Committee, which is responsible for writing the problems used in the Regional and National Client Counseling Competitions.
+Professor Patricia A. Wilson has been a member of the Baylor Law faculty since 1993.
+Her teaching responsibilities include Employment Discrimination, Employment Relations, Labor Law, and Family Law.
+She taught the first year Property course for 12 years, and she has also taught courses on Antitrust, Intellectual Property, Consumer Protection, and Legal Writing.
+Professor Wilson serves as the Minority Law Student Advisor.
+She is currently taking a hiatus from serving as the Faculty Advisor to Baylor Law's Client Counseling Team given her duties as a member of the ABA Law Student Division Competitions Committee, which include writing the problems used in the Regional and National Client Counseling Competitions.

 Industry Expertise (2)

 Northwestern University Law School: J.D., International Law and Business 1985

 Editorial Board, Northwestern Journal of International Law and Business John Henry Wigmore Scholar (full tuition scholarship)

 Purdue University: B.A., Sociology 1982

 Graduated "With Distinction"